 12-5 pm daily

 Head out to the Dalles for a slight twist on the drive-in experience.
 The winery at the Sunshine Mill now offers drive-up movie nights!
 Enjoy classic concession stand goodies, or choose from a selection of appetizers and wine from the winery, while watching a film broadcast on the side of the building.
-Get cozy with your beloved and watch a feel-good classic (think old favorites like Grease, The Goonies, and E.T.)
+Get cozy with your beloved and watch a feel-good or seasonal movie.
+Think The Sandlot or The Nightmare Before Christmas.

 The Sunshine Mill